 This Policy defines the shared ethical responsibilities between suppliers and River Island buyers.

-Since 2017 we have conducted 90% of our Ethical Audit visits on an unannounced basis, and this will increase in 2018.
+Since 2017 we have conducted 96% of our Ethical Audit visits on an unannounced basis.
 We aim to collaborate with suppliers and factories to make improvements as required, but we will discontinue business with any supplier or factory who persistently fails to do any of the following: be open and honest; take responsibility for meeting our ethical standards; and make required improvements to rectify serious non-compliances within an agreed time frame.
 Our focus to date has been on the “First-Tier” suppliers, factories and sub-contractors who directly manufacture our products.

 Visibility of production location: Suppliers are contractually obliged to manufacture River Island products at the factory named on the Purchase Order (PO).
 Only pre-approved sites may be used, and written approval is required in the event that the location needs to change.
 This allows us to report, measure and risk assess our product supply base according to location and business levels.
 Ethical audits and resources are prioritised and managed accordingly.

 Unannounced/illegal sub-contracting: Our Ethical Policy dictates that only audited, approved factories and sub-contractors are used.
 However, we recognise that we cannot be complacent to the risk of illegal sub-contracting to units with ethical failings (including potential for Modern Slavery conditions and practices).

 We have continued to focus on identifying and preventing first tier sub-contracting.
 In 2018, and as stated earlier in the report the vast majority of factory visits were unannounced and continue to include extra processes to spot check that individual products are in production at the agreed location and date, and to highlight any missing products.
 Records are investigated to identify any undeclared production units, which are then visited in order to assess working conditions.